otvam/pypeec/docs/content/method.rst

   * GMRES - Generalized Minimal RESidual algorithm.
   * GCROT - Flexible GCROT(m,k) algorithm (often faster).

-* The FFTs for computing matrix-vector product can be done with several algorithms.
+* The FFTs used for the matrix-vector products can be done with several algorithms.

   * NumPy FFT library is always available (integrated with NumPy).
   * SciPy FFT library is always available (integrated with SciPy).
   * FFTW has to be installed separately (available through pyFFTW).
   * MKL/FFT has to be installed separately (available through mkl_fft).
-  * CuPy is extremely fast but require GPUs compatible with the CUDA toolkit.
+  * CuPy is extremely fast but requires GPUs compatible with the CUDA toolkit.

 * The ``file_tolerance`` input file is used to define all the numerical parameters: